Reference/SDK

 Experiment Objects

-class Experiment(ObjectFetcher, Exportable)
+class Experiment(ObjectFetcher[ExperimentEvent], Exportable)

 An experiment is a collection of logged events, such as model inputs and outputs, which represent a snapshot of your application at a particular point in time.
 An experiment is meant to capture more than just the model you use, and includes the data you use to test, pre- and post- processing code, comparison metrics (scores), and any other metadata you want to include.

-Experiments are associated with a project, and two experiments are meant to be easily comparable via their inputs.
+Experiments are associated with a project, and two experiments are meant to be easily comparable via their input.
 You can change the attributes of the experiments in a project (e.g. scoring functions) over time, simply by changing what you log.

 You should not create Experiment objects directly.
 Instead, use the braintrust.init() method.